 Q: I have heard that diet can play a big part with ADHD.
 Is this true?

 A: We think that attending to your child’s dietary and nutritional status is vital.
-Like it or not, WE ARE WHAT WE EAT.
+Like it or not, we are what we eat.
 Dietary measures will not take away the ADHD but can make it more manageable.
-The association has information on all aspects of diet via books and DVDs that ADHD NZ financial members are welcome to borrow.
+ADHD NZ has information on all aspects of diet via books and DVDs that ADHD NZ financial members are welcome to borrow.